-MTW Statutory Objective Unit of Measurement Baseline Benchmark Increase housing choices HC #5: Number of households able to move to a better unit 34 TBD TBD Increase housing choices HC #7: Number of households receiving services aimed to increase housing choice 0 households 20 households
+MTW Statutory Objective Unit of Measurement Baseline Benchmark Increase housing choices HC #7: Number of households receiving services aimed to increase housing choice 0 households 20 households

-ACTIVITY 2013-3: Short-Term Rental Assistance Program Plan Year: 2013 Implemented: 2013
+ACTIVITY 2013-3: Short-Term Rental Assistance Program Plan Year: 2013

 Challenge: There are a growing number of homeless students being reported by school districts in King County.
-During the 2012-2013 school year, 6,188 students were homeless during some part of the academic term.35 KCHA does not have the resources to adequately respond to this crisis by issuing additional Section 8 vouchers and making available new public housing units.
+During the 2012-2013 school year, 6,188 students were homeless during some part of the academic term.32 KCHA does not have the resources to adequately respond to this crisis by issuing additional Section 8 vouchers and making available new public housing units.
 Some of these families may be adequately served through the use of short-term rental assistance coupled with services in the form of security deposits, applicant fees, and utility payments.

 Solution: A Rapid Rehousing demonstration is being piloted in partnership with the Highline School District.
 Known as the Student and Family Stability Initiative (SFSI), the program pairs short-term rental assistance with housing stability and employment connection services for families experiencing homelessness or for those about to become homeless.
 Participating households are referred by schoolbased McKinney-Vento liaisons.
 A community-based service provider screens referrals, administers the short-term rental assistance, and provides appropriate supportive and employment services.
+Caseworkers are given the flexibility to determine the most effective approach to quickly stabilizing participants, including rent, move-in assistance, security deposits, application fees, rent arrears, and utility assistance payments.
+Critical outcomes for this program include reductions in the number of homeless families and students, increased classroom stability and academic success, and a decrease in school district McKinney-Vento mandated transportation costs.